-The natural scale – Minor pentatonic
+The natural scale – Minor Pentatonic (read right to left)

 Notice that Ha and Ii are played with the bottom two finger-holes closed.
 This is done because it helps produce a more solid tone on these two notes by raising the pressure.
 When going from Ha to Chi notice that the bottom two fingers must lift-off in sync with the top-hand index finger coming down on the 4th finger-hole.
 This transition is one of the more tricky ones in the beginning but with practice it will become second nature.
 Strive for a smooth, clean transition between these two notes.

 (Esoteric footnote: Ha is usually represented by the katakana character Ri (り) which is from the Kinko Ryu, however, Ha is used in the Seien Ryu of Fudai-ji (西園流 譜代寺) which is first school of honkyoku that I teach.
 Interestingly FUdaiji was a subtemple of Ichigetsu, the temple from which the Kinko Ryu comes but they did not adopt the use of Ri instead of Ha.
 It may be of interest for some readers to also know that the use of the character Ha in the Seien Ryu pre-dates Nakao Tozan’s use of it in his Tozan Ryu (都山流).
 It’s likely that Tozan adopted the Seien Ryu’s use of Ha instead of Ri to differentiate his school from the Kinko Ryu.)